bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_4.md

     make_square(a_canvas, (center_x - width / 60, center_y - width / 60), width / 30, color="white", tag=my_tag)  # nose
 ```

+A completed example of this for my car creature is on <a href="https://campuswire.com/c/GB09BA912/feed/286" target="_blank">Campuswire</a>.

 All that for one lousy animation.
 This better be worth it...

 * * *